apache/cloudstack-documentation/source/adminguide/accounts.rst

        #.
 CloudStack searches for it in LDAP by the configured
           ``ldap.username.attribute``.

        #.
-If an LDAP user is found is found, CloudStack does a bind
+If an LDAP user is found, CloudStack does a bind
           request with the returned principal for that LDAP user and the entered password.